melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 3. Say a few words into each handset and then disconnect both.

-4. Watch the transcription job being processed in your console:
+4. Watch the transcription job being processed in your console (note that this can take several minutes):

     ```sh
     { end_time: '2019-07-10T12:57:38.000Z',